5 money saving tips for new parents

 That’s why it’s common to see this at baby fairs: parents wheeling out cartons of diapers, baby dish-washing liquid, and milk formula.
 But always remember to compare prices – a big SALE sign doesn’t always mean it is a bargain.
 If you manage to be savvy with your spending and get more for less, you can afford a baby even on a tight budget.

-Oh, and if you have a POSB Smiley CDA, remember to check back regularly for exclusive deals for you and baby.
+Oh, and if you have a POSB Smiley CDA, remember to check back regularly for exclusive deals for you and your baby.

 5. Pre-loved is good enough